CATIA or Solidworks; which is better? Read this ultimate CATIA vs. SolidWorks comparison to make a smart decision.

 CATIA is so specialized for Boeing that it is probably done evolving to any significant degree.
 Solidworks’ UI is groundbreaking in the ease of use and how intuitive it is.
 Have you ever been working on a computer program and thought to yourself, “I wish this thing would just do such-and-such or so-and-so automatically without me having to do all this extra work!”

 Well, Solidworks was developed by that lucky genius Jon Hrscisckt (wait…let me copy it again) Hirschtick with exactly these frustrations in mind.
-At the time, there were particular frustrations that parts modelers were always facing that got in the way of their productivity.
+At the time, there were particular frustrations that parts modelers were always facing which made them less productive.
 If you can solve someone’s problems and frustrations, you can earn their business.

 Solidworks is the right choice unless you’re planning on working for Boeing or a company where CATIA is the standard software.
 Is that short enough for ya?!